1. Ada

 • Menstrual irregularities: women may experience missed periods or changes in the flow and duration of their period.
 This can be due to an underlying inflammatory response caused by the virus.

-• Eye irritation or redness: this may worsen over time so it's important to seek medical attention if this symptom persists for more than a few days.
+• Eye irritation or redness: this may worsen over time, so it's essential to seek medical attention if this symptom persists for more than a few days.

 • Tongue discoloration: It could be accompanied by white patches on the tongue, which may indicate an underlying inflammatory response.